thatmlopsguy/thatmlopsguy/README.md

 I provide consulting to companies, teams, and projects of all sizes, helping them achieve technical excellence, high efficiency, and better human cohesion.

-- **Remote:** Available globally 🌎
-- **In-Person:** Portugal 🇵🇹

 **🚀 DevOps leadership**

 Leverage state-of-the-art Dev/MLOps practices and tools!
 With 8+ years experience in DevOps, Software Development and IT, I drive teams toward efficient and scalable Development and IT Operation practices.

 As an experienced Tech Leader, Project Manager and Individual Contributor, I can provide input throughout all your software development and operation chain - for technical and business needs alike.

-Feel free to [contact me](https://thatmlopsguy.github.io/contact/), and I will always get back to you.
-If we agree that I could help you, we can schedule a chat.

 **☁️ Cloud Architecture**